How Your Attorney Makes Money (And Why It Matters to Your Case)

 After you hired them: every hour they spend on your case is money they can't bill to a new client.

-This creates a quiet but real pressure toward efficiency — which, in criminal defense, often means early resolution.
+This creates a quiet but real pressure toward efficiency.
+Which, in criminal defense, often means early resolution.
 A quick plea deal is profitable.
 A three-month suppression battle followed by a trial is expensive to staff, risky to reputation, and may not generate more revenue than settling fast.

 Again: this doesn't mean your attorney will deliberately sell you out.
 But it means that the pressure toward a plea deal is baked into the business model, and you should understand it.